Why is my cat sneezing?

 There are many viral, bacterial or fungal infections of the airways that can cause sneezing.
 Some of these infections are classed as causing ‘cat flu’ but all have slightly different characteristics.

-Having pet insurance in place and ensuring you keep up to date with regular vet checks and vaccinations means you can prevent infections before they take hold.
+Having pet insurance in place can be helpful, however, it won’t cover regular vet checks and vaccinations that can help to prevent infections before they take hold.

 Infections include: